watopin/aem-component-node-to-excel/README.md

 # aem-component-node-to-excel

 This is just a tool for my work efficiency.
+So no UI provided. (neither GUI nor CUI)

 It generates an excel table from AEM(adobe experience manager) component node.